-Our Legacy Manager Mark Allwood would love to hear from you.
-Call Mark on 01202 663032 or email your story to Mark_Allwood@RNLI.org.uk.
+Our Legacy Administrator Nicky Comber would love to hear from you.
+Call Nicky on 01202 663204 or email your story to Nicky_Comber@RNLI.org.uk

 You might also be interested in our Forever by the Sea tribute funds, another way of remembering someone special while also supporting our brave lifeboat volunteers.

 'My mother supported a wide range of charities in a modest way during her lifetime, but felt her first priority was to ensure appropriate provision for her own care in old age.
 Though after years of careful saving, at times it was hard to persuade her that old age had arrived and it was time to spend some money on herself.